Treatment for cholecystitis and biliary dyskinesia.

 - AIDS and some viral infections can cause inflammation of the gallbladder.

-- Very serious illnesses can damage blood vessels and reduce blood flow to the gallbladder, leading to cholecystitis.
+- Severe illnesses can damage blood vessels and reduce blood flow to the gallbladder, leading to cholecystitis.

-- This can have a significant effect on many bodily functions including the biliary system.
-It is hypothesized that stress may lead to dopamine dysfunction; a neurotransmitter in the brain, leading to the gallbladder having difficulty receiving signals for contraction from the brain.
+- This can significantly affect many bodily functions, including the biliary system.
+It is hypothesized that stress may lead to dopamine dysfunction, a neurotransmitter in the brain, leading to the gallbladder having difficulty receiving signals for contraction from the brain.

 - This affects the gallbladder and biliary system.
-Altering the anatomy of these structures can result in the bile not being able to flow properly.
-The malformation can be hereditary or later caused by related health problems such as chronic inflammation of the organ.
+Altering the anatomy of these structures can result in the bile being unable to flow correctly.
+The malformation can be hereditary or later caused by related health problems such as chronic organ inflammation.